 Oracle VirtualBox's iSCSI support has been developed according to the iSCSI standard and should work with all standard-conforming iSCSI targets.
-To use an iSCSI target with Oracle VirtualBox, you must use the command line.
-See 8.48 VBoxManage storageattach on page 400.

-5.11 vboximg-mount: A Utility for FUSE Mounting a Virtual Disk Image vboximg-mount is a command line utility for Mac OS and Linux hosts that provides raw access to an Oracle VirtualBox virtual disk image on the host system.
+To use an iSCSI target with Oracle vboximg-mount is a command line utility for Mac OS and Linux hosts that provides raw access to an Oracle VirtualBox virtual disk image on the host system.
 Use this utility to mount, view, and optionally modify the disk image contents.